objcio/articles/2014-08-02-behavior-driven-development.md

 Let's go back to our `PhotoUploadViewController` and see how we could rewrite our tests to make sure we're not testing implementation, but just our interface.

 First of all, we don't need to know that `didTapUploadButton:` method exists at all.
 It is just an implementation detail.
-We care only for the behavior: when user taps Upload button the `UploadManager` should recieve a `uploadPhoto:` message.
+We care only for the behavior: when user taps Upload button the `UploadManager` should receive a `uploadPhoto:` message.
 This is great as it means we don't really need our `Specs` category on `PhotoUploadViewController`.

 Second of all, we don't need to know what target/action is defined on our `rightBarButtonItem`.
 Our *only* concern is what happens when it is tapped.
 Let's simulate that action in tests.
 We can use a helper category on `UIBarButtonItem` to do this: